 Question Response 1.1 What information types (e.g., contact information, demographic information, employment information) are being collected, used, disseminated, or maintained in the System/Collection?
-This system collects names, personal contact information, and business contact information.
+This system collects names, personal contact information, business contact information, division/office assignments, and unique employee identifiers.
 1.2 What or who are the sources of the information provided to FHFA and included in the System/Collection?
 The information comes from two sources.
-Business contact information is taken from the Windows Active Directory on FHFA servers.
-Personal information is voluntarily provided by individuals.
+Business contact information, division/office assignments, and unique employee identifiers are taken from the FHFA Active Directory, which is in the General Support System (GSS) environment.
+Personal contact information is voluntarily provided by individuals.
 1.3 For what purpose is the information being collected, used, disseminated, or maintained?
 The primary purpose is to contact employees and contractors before, during, or after an agency-wide emergency to deliver a message or to account for FHFA employees and contractors.
 Additionally, it may be used in agency-wide non-emergency situations, such as informing FHFA employees and contractors of office closures due to inclement weather.
 1.4 How is the information provided to or otherwise obtained by the System/Collection?
-FHFA/business information is taken from the Windows Active Directory on FHFA servers.
+FHFA/business information is taken from the Active Directory.
 Personal information is voluntarily provided by individual employees and contractors.
-1.5 Are Social Security Numbers (SSNs) being collected or used in the System/Collection? • If yes, describe in detail: 1) The business justification for collecting or using SSNs; 2) The consequences if SSNs are not collected or used; and 3) How the SSNs will be protected while in use, in transit and in storage. • If no, state "N/A" in the response section.
+1.5 Are Social Security Numbers (SSNs) being collected or used in the System/Collection?
+If yes, describe in detail: The business justification for collecting or using SSNs; The consequences if SSNs are not collected or used; and How the SSNs will be protected while in use, in transit and in storage.
+If no, state "N/A" in the response section.
 N/A